ipvm-wg/homestar/README.md

 - [What Is An IPVM][ipvm-wg]
 - [IPVM: High-Level Spec][ipvm-spec]
+- [Seamless Services for an Open World][seamless-services] by Brooklyn Zelenka
+- [Foundations for Open-World Compute][foundations-for-openworld-compute] by Zeeshan Lakhani
 - [IPVM: The Long-Fabled Execution Layer][cod-ipvm] by Brooklyn Zelenka
 - [IPVM - IPFS and WASM][ipfs-thing-ipvm] by Brooklyn Zelenka
 - [Breaking Down the Interplanetary Virtual Machine][blog-1]